eth-cscs/DLA-Future/misc/cuda.md

 # CUDA/cuBLAS executors

 The current cuBLAS executor implementation lives in DLA-Future.
-This will be upstreamed to HPX once stable.
+This will be upstreamed to pika once stable.

 There are four main design considerations for the cuBLAS executors: